raspbian-packages/python-llfuse/rst/data.rst

    The inode of the root directory, i.e. the mount point of the file system.

+.. py:data:: default_options

+   This is a recommended set of options that should be passed to `llfuse.init` to get reasonable behavior and performance.
+Python-LLFUSE is compatible with any other combination of options as well, but you should only deviate from the defaults with good reason.

+   (The :samp:`fsname=<foo>` option is guaranteed never to be included in the default options, so you can always safely add it to the set).

 .. autoexception:: FUSEError

 .. autoclass:: RequestContext